 Join authors Mary Newman and Constance Kirker @ the Anderson library for a culinary adventure in the history of eating flowers all over the world.
 Authors will be available for a book signing and purchasing after event.
 Adults only.
-Registration is recommended.
+Registration is required.

 Mt.
 Healthy native Tracy Lawson will visit the Mt.
 Healthy Branch

 Library to discuss her new book, Pride of the Valley: Sifting through the

 of Jediah Hill, who built the mill in the 1820s, Tracy took her curiosity over